 The Marsh Loop Trail can be negotiated in either direction.
-Turning right will lead to the peninsula jutting into Lower Kananaskis Lake, with formidable Mount Indefatigable looming large in the background, then a left turn into the snow-covered marsh.
+Turning right will lead to the peninsula jutting into Lower Kananaskis Lake, with formidable Mount Indefatigable looming large in the background, for a left turn into the snow-covered marsh.

 The trail leaves the marsh to an open area overlooking Lower Kananaskis Lake.

 The Marsh Loop Snowshoe Trail, combined with the link from William Watson Lodge is a very pleasant, short and easy walk in very beautiful and peaceful terrain.
 The well-sheltered excursion is a pleasant mountain, marsh and lake scenery diversion with a lot of variety within a short distance.
-There are options to make the trip substantially longer if desired.